dmbarbour/wikilon/docs/Runtime.md

 * determine up-fun-arg vs. down-fun-arg types
 * acceleration for common multi-word actions
 * JIT compilation of code

+## Memory Profiling

+How can I gain a good insight about where memory is being consumed?
+Ideally, non-invasively?

+Well, every value in Awelon is a block, a closure.
+A reasonable option is to track each block to its syntactic origin (modulo binding).

 ## JIT Compilation